kaazing/gateway/doc/admin-reference/r_conf_service.md

 -   Configure the `notify` element after any `accept`, `connect`, and `balance` elements, and before the `type` element.
 -   Configure the [notify-options](#notify-options) after any `properties`, `accept-options,` and `connect-options` elements, and before any `realm-name` element.
 -   Configure the `security` element for all APNs configurations, including both the production and development environments.
--   In an Enterprise Shield&trade; topology, configure `notify` and `notify-options` on the [jms](https://github.com/kaazing/enterprise.gateway/blob/develop/doc/admin-reference/r_stomp_service.md) service on an internal Gateway that is connected directly to the back-end service or message broker.
+-   In an Enterprise Shield™ topology, configure `notify` and `notify-options` on the [jms](https://github.com/kaazing/enterprise.gateway/blob/develop/doc/admin-reference/r_stomp_service.md) service on an internal Gateway that is connected directly to the back-end service or message broker.
 -   Do not configure a single Gateway instance to have a `service` connecting to the sandbox (development) Apple servers and a `service` connecting to the production Apple servers if those services will use the same bundle ID in their `notify` elements.
 Instead, you must configure and launch a separate Gateway instance for each `service` that uses the same bundle ID.

     For example, because the production and sandbox configurations shown above in the "Example Configuration for the notify Element" use the bundle ID `com.example.myapp,` each service must be configured and started as a separate Gateway instance.
 Otherwise, an APNs notification intended for the development environment might be sent on the connection to the production environment, or vice versa.
 This means, in turn, that APNs client applications may not receive the APNs notifications as intended.
 Note that this could occur even though the sandbox Apple server connection includes `/DEVELOPMENT` (`com.example.myapp/DEVELOPMENT`) on its URI.